 • Teach graduate courses.

-• Duly nominated and approved part-time or non-regular members (including appointments without compensation) of the faculty of the University with the rank of assistant professor or higher; and
+• Duly nominated and approved part-time or non-regular faculty members (including appointments without compensation); and

 • Possess a terminal degree appropriate to specialties, or equivalent qualifications.